 Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 Running a business in another country can feel exciting and confusing.
 Tax rules from the US still apply, even when the company is formed overseas, and some of those companies fall under a special label called a controlled foreign corporation (CFC).
-When a company is treated as a CFC, the rules can affect how money is taxed, including passive income, that you will report on your 2026 tax return.

 Clear guidance makes a world of difference, so feel free to contact us today for support.